 The School of Graduate and Postdoctoral Studies at The University of Western Ontario coordinates the admission process with each of the graduate programs selecting and admitting prospective students to graduate study.
 Please review this information to ensure you are prepared with the knowledge necessary to succeed in your educational pursuits.
-The online application is available to international students for the Fall term only.
-Deadline to apply is February 26th.
-Applicants will be notified via Western email before April 1st if they are being offered admission.

 It is not necessary to secure a supervisor before applying, however, once you have applied, you may wish to make contact with faculty you are interested in working with.
 Once the department receives your complete application and it is deemed eligible, the file will be distributed to the faculty members for review.
 If there is a supervisor that wishes to accept you as part of their group, an offer letter will be generated through the student center.
 At times, there may be more than one faculty member willing to accept you into their group and a list of names will be provided in your offer letter.